Canisback/roleML/README.md

 ***

+Match V5 position fields are as good as RoleML, which should only be used on data from match V4.

 ## League of Legends Role Classifier

 This project aims to provide to Riot Games API users, especially those using match data, a better classifier for role.
 It is known that the internal role classifier give a lot of misclassifications, making the whole thing not enough reliable for any production application.